Harmonics of Parton Saturation in Lepton-Jet Correlations at the EIC

 With the above inputs, we predict the $q_\perp$-distribution of the $\langle \cos n\phi \rangle$ anisotropies for the following kinematics bin: $\sqrt{s_{eN}}=89$ GeV, $y_\ell=2.41$,\ $0.008\leq x\leq 0.01,\ 4$ GeV$\leq P_\perp\leq4.4$ GeV, 5.6~GeV$\leq Q\leq$ 5.9~GeV.
 This choice of kinematics coincides with the event simulation study of the LJC in Ref.~\cite{Arratia:2019vju} for the EIC.
 Due to limited collisional energies, it is difficult to access lower $x$ regions ($x\leq 1\times 10^{-3}$).
 Nevertheless, we later show that the saturation effects can be amplified with the gold nuclear target.
 Here the lower cut for $x$ is chosen as the minimum value allowed by the kinematic constraints at given $s_{\text{eN}},P_\perp$, namely $x_{\text{min}}\approx 4 P_\perp^2/s_{\textrm{eN}}$.

-Figs.~\ref{fig:Asymmetry} (a) and (b) show $\langle \cos n\phi \rangle$ for $n=1,2,3$ as a function of $q_\perp $ in different models with the proton and gold nucleus targets.
+Fig.~\ref{fig:Asymmetry} shows $\langle \cos n\phi \rangle$ for $n=1,2,3$ as a function of $q_\perp $ in different models with the proton and gold nucleus targets.
 The results based on the rcBK solution and the GBW model are presented in the solid and dotted lines, respectively.
 Here the predictions are made at the jet cone size $R=0.4$.

-Let us comment on the features of the harmonics $\langle \cos n\phi \rangle$ shown in Figs.~\ref{fig:Asymmetry}~(a,b).
-First, the figures show that the anisotropies start from zero with sharp rises in the small-$q_\perp$ region, and then their increase becomes gradual in the larger-$q_\perp$ region.
-More specifically, we find that the anisotropies follows a power law at small-$q_\perp$, namely, $\langle \cos n\phi \rangle\sim q_\perp^n$ , see e.g., an illustration in Fig.~\ref{fig:Asymmetry}(c).
-As we show later, the small-$q_\perp$ behaviour of the harmonics is an interesting tool for us to study the saturation effects in LJC.
+Let us comment on $\langle \cos n\phi \rangle$ shown in Figs.~\ref{fig:Asymmetry}~(a,b).
+The figures show that the anisotropies start from zero with sharp rises in the small-$q_\perp$ region, and then their increase becomes gradual in the larger-$q_\perp$ region.
+More specifically, we find that the anisotropies follows a power law at small-$q_\perp$, namely, $\langle \cos n\phi \rangle\sim q_\perp^n$, as in Fig.~\ref{fig:Asymmetry}~(c).
+The small-$q_\perp$ behaviour of the harmonics is an interesting tool for us to study the saturation effects in LJC.
 Moreover, the anisotropy decreases quickly with the harmonic number $n$.
 Since the dominant asymmetry arises due to the gluon emission from the quark jet side, the first harmonic ($n=1$) is the largest coefficient.
 Due to this hierarchy, we only plot the first three $n$.
 Nevertheless, our results show that sizable anisotropies can be measured at the EIC at least for harmonics with $n=1, 2$.
 The above features are consistent with the collinear framework results, see e.g., the dashed lines in Figs.~\ref{fig:Asymmetry}~(a,b) and a previous calculation for proton in Ref.~\cite{Hatta:2021jcd}.

 Furthermore, in Fig.~\ref{fig:AsymmetryQED}, we show the effect of the QED correction to $\langle \cos n\phi \rangle$ in dashed lines.
 Using the rcBK solution as the input, one can find that the QED corrections are fairly apparent.
 Especially, we find that the QED correction reduces the odd harmonics while it increases the even harmonics.
 This is expected since the QED Bremsstrahlung radiation favors the collinear region along the lepton direction, which is the away side of the gluon radiation.
 Analytically, this feature is reflected by the sign difference between the Fourier coefficient $c_{n}^\gamma$ and $c_n(R)$ for the odd harmonics, as discussed in Eq. (\ref{eq:cgamma}).